asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 [<img src="screenshot_square_random3.jpg" style="width: 400px"/>](screenshot_square_random3.jpg)
 [<img src="screenshot_square_random4.jpg" style="width: 400px"/>](screenshot_square_random4.jpg)

+The `from random import *` instruction lets your program call the `randint()` function.
+This function returns a random *integer* (that is, a whole number) that you can pass to in other function calls.
+The instruction `left(randint(80, 100))` turns the turtle left by a random amount of degrees between 80 and 100.

+When our program has loops and random numbers, [we can create generative art](https://duckduckgo.com/?t=ffab&q=generative+art&iax=images&ia=images).
+We don't make the art ourselves, but we make the programs that create the art.
 There are a lot of different images we can learn to make with Turtle!